Cognigy/Documentation/docs/en/docs/insights/message-explorer.md

 ## Messages

-When you start the Message Explorer the first time with default filter settings the Message Explorer scans all sessions of the current selected Agent and will display all these messages for the selected time span, including user messages, virtual agent messages, and agent messages, titled with **Top Messages**.
+When you first open the Message Explorer with default filter settings, it will scan all sessions of the currently selected Agent and display all messages for the selected time span.
+These messages include user messages, virtual agent messages, and agent messages, and are titled **Top Messages**.

-Top messages are the messages that are sent most frequently during the specified time span.
-No other filter is applied by default other then time span set default with **Last 30 Days**.
-That means that the Message Explorer first shows you the most frequent messages from the period you have selected in descending order.
-The numbers displayed below a message indicate how often this message has occurred in a selected time span.
+The top messages are the ones that are sent most frequently during the specified time span.
+By default, the only filter applied is the time span set to **Last 30 Days**.
+This means that the Message Explorer will first show you the most frequently sent messages from the period you have selected in descending order.
+The numbers displayed below each message indicate how many times the message has occurred in the selected time span.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/top-messages.png" width="100%" />